jacobzmidzinski/jacobzmidzinski.com/content/pages/about.md

 # About me

 My name is Jacob.
-I'm software developer from Poland.
-I work at Insys Video Technologies as developer and mobile team leader.
+I'm software engineer from Poland.
+I'm currently working at Trade Republic, a Berlin-based fintech startup as Android Engineer.

 I'm big fan of mobile technologies.
 I consider myself as a traveler, hiker, climber and of course, coffee drinker.

 # Experience

+## Trade Republic
+Germany's first mobile and commission-free broker

+#### Android Engineer (since October 2020)

 ## Insys Video Technologies
 Insys Video Technologies is one of the fastest-developing video integration companies in Europe, offering comprehensive implementation of OTT projects.
 For over a decade, Insys has implemented online video projects for satellite providers, telecommunications operators, television broadcasters and motion picture distributors.

-#### Mobile Team Leader (since July 2019)
+#### Mobile Team Leader (July 2019 - September 2020)
 Leading and coordinating a team of 8 developers, responsible for delivering a high quality apps on Android, Android TV, iOS and tvOS.

-#### Mobile Developer (since March 2017)
+#### Mobile Developer (March 2017 - September 2020)
 Developed and maintained OTT mobile application on iOS and Android using Xamarin.Forms, Android TV app using Xamarin.Android and Apple TV app using Xamarin.iOS.

 ## Microsoft